-Keep Your Eye on the Circle and The Top Corner
+Tip 4: Keep Your Eye on the Circle and The Top Corner

 One of the easiest ways for you to see what color you are specifying is for you to keep your eye on the color picker circle to see which color is now being picked.
-This is especially important if you are working with the canvas that has many shades of colors as this canvas I am using as my example.
+This is especially important if you are working with a canvas that has many shades of colors as this canvas I am using as my example.

-I have found the easiest way to keep an eye on the color, is to check the color picker circle as you are moving your finger around.
-As soon as you find the color that you want then take your hand or pen off the canvas and the color will show on the color picker at the top right hand corner.
+I have found the easiest way to keep an eye on the color is to check the color picker circle as you are moving your finger around.
+As soon as you find the color that you want then take your hand or pen off the canvas and the color will show on the color picker at the top right-hand corner.

-Add to a Palette
+Tip 5: Add The Color You Picked to a Palette

 Procreate does keep some history of some of your colors, but I suggest that you save the color once it has been specified so that you will not have to try to find it again or to specify it again.
-You can always delete the color from a palette if you choose but is much better to have on a palette than to try to specify it again.
+You can always delete the color from a palette if you choose but is much better to have it on a palette than to try to specify it again.

 If you do happen to forget to save a color to a palette you can go to the Value and under History, you can see if the color is there under the history section.
-Procreate will keep these colors for you for a while but they may not be there long term so we suggest saving them on a color palette if you’re going to need them.
+Procreate will keep these colors for you for a while but they may not be there long-term, so we suggest saving them on a color palette if you’re going to need them.

-You Can See All The Color Values
+Tip 6: You Can See All The Color Values In Procreate

 Here are some values Procreate will automatically show you for each color:

 - HSB and RGB Value and Hexadecimal – Under the value section, you can very easily see the HSB, RGB, and a hexadecimal value for the color.
-It will only show the value for the colors that that is already specified in the top circle.
+It will only show the value for the colors that is already specified in the top circle.

-- Classic View – Under the classic view you can see where the color is and all the other colors surrounding it.
+- Classic View – Under the classic view, you can see where the color is and all the other colors surrounding it.
 You can move the bars underneath the bottom section of the color if you want to be able to change or adjust the color in any way.

-The color picker or the eyedropper tool is a very easy tool to use with Procreate if you know how to use it.
-But one of the issues is that it is not a tool that you readily know about unless someone has shown it to you or you have read about how to use it even though it is a tool that everyone should know about who is using the Procreate App.
+The color picker or the eyedropper tool is a very easy to use with Procreate if you know how to use it.
+But one of the issues is that it is not a tool you readily know about unless someone has shown it to you or you have read about how to use it even though it is a tool that everyone should know about who is using the Procreate App.